-UN: first 2 deadlines in Colombia cease-fire can't be met
+UN: First 2 deadlines in Colombia cease-fire can't be met

-UNITED NATIONS (AP) — The head of the U.N. mission in Colombia says it was impossible to meet the first benchmark in the cease-fire process following the historic peace deal between the government and FARC rebels — and the second deadline won’t be met either.
+UNITED NATIONS (AP) — The head of the U.N. mission in Colombia said Wednesday it was impossible to meet the first benchmark in the cease-fire process following the historic peace deal between the government and rebels — and the second deadline won’t be met either.

-Jean Arnault told the U.N.
-Security Council on Wednesday that the Jan.
-1 deadline for rebels to concentrate in over 20 demobilization areas wasn’t met because of logistical snags and other reasons.
+But Jean Arnault told the Security Council that he hopes “the laying down of arms” by rebels from the Revolutionary Armed Forces of Colombia, or FARC, will begin “in the next few weeks.”

-He said it also “will not be possible to meet the Jan.
-30 deadline for the destruction of unstable ammunition spread in caches throughout the country.”
+He said the Jan.
+1 deadline for FARC combatants to concentrate in demobilization areas wasn’t met because of logistical problems and other reasons.
+It also “will not be possible to meet the Jan.
+30 deadline for the destruction of unstable ammunition spread in caches throughout the country,” he said.

-Despite this setback, Arnault said the government and rebels have expressed their determination “to do everything possible to meet the original goal of the comprehensive laydown of weapons by early June.”
+Despite these setbacks, Arnault said Colombian President Juan Manuel Santos and FARC leaders have expressed their determination “to do everything possible to meet the original goal of the comprehensive laydown of weapons by early June.”

 Most Read Stories